Joacohbc/goto/README.md

 ## Use Goto to move in the CLI

 If you use Goto with cd (e.g. with aliases) you have the ultimate way to move between folders on the command line.
-Its is quick and easy to use and implement .
+It is quick and easy to use and implement .
 It works via a compiled Go file that returns the corresponding path based on the arguments passed as input.
 And passes it as an argument to an alias that uses cd on the command line to move to the specified path.

 ## How to install?